What I Know (The Boys episode): Writing

 Due to Stormfront being one of the most despised characters inside the show, it was opted to have a big fight where the female characters stand up against her and start beating her.
 However, this was not only to defeat her but also as a way to unleash the anger as a consequence of what the characters had gone through since the previous season, particularly Kimiko, who saw her brother killed at the hands of Stormfront and had been looking to get her revenge against her.
-The idea of the fight came with Graves who had already got it storyboarded and took inspiration of the film Rocky in order to make the fight scene as a way to show that the characters whom are working together and finally snapping against Stormfront as they are determined to bring her down for all the actions she has committed through the season.
+The idea of the fight came with Graves who had already got it storyboarded and took inspiration of the film Rocky in order to make the fight scene as a way to show that the characters whom are working together and finally snapping against Stormfront as they are determined to bring her down for all the actions she had committed through the season.

 Victoria Neuman is revealed as Vought's assassin known as the "Head-Popper" responsible for killing people by having their heads explode with the intention of giving the Boys a supposed ally only to reveal her true identity.
-Kripke also revealed that he already has an idea of how her story would be continuing in the third season, where the character would be more involved with the politics as the story progresses, which he deemed to be frightening since American politics are "screwed up enough already".
+Kripke also revealed that he already had an idea of how her story would be continuing in the third season, where the character would be more involved with the politics as the story progresses, which he deemed to be frightening since American politics are "screwed up enough already".